 A manuscript-based thesis must:

-- be presented with uniform font size, line spacing, and margin sizes (see thesis format);
+- be presented with uniform font size, line spacing, and margin sizes (see Thesis Format above);

 - conform to all other requirements listed under Thesis Components above;

 In the case of multiple-authored articles, the student must be the first author.
 Multiple-authored articles cannot be used in more than one thesis.
-In the case of students who have worked collaboratively on projects, it may be preferable for both students to write a standard format thesis, identifying individual contributions.
-(See Intellectual Property re: required permissions/waivers.)
+In the case of students who have worked collaboratively on projects, it may be preferable for both students to write a traditional format thesis, identifying individual contributions.
+Consult this page for information on intellectual property and required permissions/waivers.